vanten-s/Obsidian-Notes/Philosophy/The Perfect School System.md

 ### Relevance
 Everything that is required for everyone.
 This includes but is not limited to how our democracy works, how to pay your taxes, how to get a job and more.
 This will help the student get happy later in life. ttt4z

+### Phones
+Phones can distract the student.
+Student's are not allowed to use phones except for the phones deal't out by the school which only allows you to see the program for the day and

 ## How to achivie this